 There is a formal deadline in the Proposal application process.
-The upload system will close on the deadline date specified on EC/BIRD's website.
+The upload system will close on the deadline date specified on the EC website.
 In order to ensure that a Proposal be approved at the scheduled meeting of the EC's Executive Committee (ECEC) (see Step 5, below), the Proposal needs to be submitted prior to the specified deadline.
 Furthermore, failing to comply with all the instructions and requirements set forth for the preparation of the Proposal will cause the rejection of the Proposal and it will not be considered a candidate for the EC support.

 Optional but strongly recommended, a draft of the proposal may be pre-reviewed by the EC's assigned Contact Person (henceforth: "ECCP"), to ensure adherence to the EC's Proposal Preparation Guidelines, including completeness, clarity and consistency of its contents.
-The draft Proposal must be submitted using The EC's Upload System.
+The draft Proposal must be submitted using the EC's Upload System (https://ec-upload.birdf.com).